'Bob's Burgers' actor sentenced to 1 year in prison for role in Capitol riot

 Johnston played pizzeria owner Jimmy Pesto Sr. in “Bob’s Burgers,” a police officer in “Arrested Development” and a street-brawling newsman in the movie “Anchorman: The Legend of Ron Burgundy.”
 Johnston also appeared on “Mr. Show with Bob and David,” an HBO sketch comedy series that starred Bob Odenkirk and David Cross.

-The Daily Beast reported in 2021 that Johnston was “banned” from the animated “Bob’s Burgers” show after the Capitol attack.

-Defense attorney Stanley Woodward said Johnston, a Chicago native who moved to Los Angeles in 1993 to pursue an acting career, has “essentially been blacklisted” in Hollywood since the riot.
+Johnston, a Chicago native, moved to Los Angeles in 1993 to pursue an acting career.
+After the riot, Johnston was fired by the creator of “Bob’s Burgers,” lost a role in a movie based on the show and has “essentially been blacklisted” in Hollywood, said defense attorney Stanley Woodward.

 “Instead, Mr. Johnston has worked as a handyman for the last two years — an obvious far cry from his actual expertise and livelihood in film and television,” Woodward wrote.